 Alternatively, you can multiply the calculated net worth by 0.025.
 Both ways will give you the same results:

-A third alternative is to divide the calculated net worth of assets with 40 because Zakat is applicable on the 40th portion of our wealth.
+A third alternative is to divide the calculated net worth of assets by 40 because Zakat is applicable to the 40th portion of our wealth.

 It is important to remember that the rate of Zakat is the minimum amount of Zakat that every Sahib-e-Nisab Muslim is obligated to pay.
-There is no maximum threshold though, and you do have the choice of giving more Zakat than is obligatory if you wish to help the needy Muslims in your surroundings.
+There is no maximum threshold though, and you do have the choice of giving more Zakat on gold and other assets than is obligatory if you wish to help the needy Muslims in your surroundings.

 How is Zakat to Be Distributed?

 Now that you know how you can calculate your Zakat, let’s discuss the distribution process: